lauchokyip/Learning_Notes/Kubernetes/kubectl/README.md

 * A **Pod** is a sandbox for hosting containers.
 Containers in a pod share the same ***namespace, memory, volumes, network stack and more***.
 That also means containers in the same Pod will share the same IP address.
 * Every time a **Pod** is restarted , it will be assigned with new ID and IP address.
 * **Deployments** is a higher level controller that has features such as ***scaling, zero-downtime updates m and versioned rollbacks***.
 Behind the scene, it implements a controller and a watch loop that is contanstly observing the cluster making sure that current state matches desired state.
+* **Service** provides reliable networking for a set of Pods.
+It has stable DNS name, IP address, and port.
+It's a stable network abstraction point thta provdies TCP and UDP load-balancing across a dynamic set of Pods.
+* **Service** uses label selector to know which set of Pods to load-balance traffic to.

 ### References
 [The Kubernetes Book](https://www.amazon.com/Kubernetes-Book-Version-November-2018-ebook/dp/B072TS9ZQZ/ref=sr_1_5?dchild=1&keywords=kubernetes&qid=1621828785&sr=8-5)